 Ok, so you are good with leaving your family and you meet the immigration requirements.
 Now is when you figure out if you can afford this country.
 The answers may surprise you.

 The Costa Rica healthcare system is touted as one of the best in the world.
-A nationalized health care system provide access for all Costa Ricans and temporary/permanent residents.
+A nationalized health care system provides access for all Costa Ricans and temporary/permanent residents.
 There are also private facilities and insurance available.
 However, not all healthcare will be right next to where you live.
 Dial 911 and you may be waiting a long time.
-Learn why access to healthcare may be a major factor in determining where you live in Costa Rica.
-Read more.
+Learn all about healthcare in Costa Rica.

 Photo courtesy of:camilo jimenez